galaxyproject/planemo/docs/commands/run.rst

                                       flavor used if engine type is specified as ``docker-galaxy``.
 Defaults to to bgruening
                                       /galaxy-stable.
+      --ignore_dependency_problems    When installing shed repositories for
+                                      workflows, ignore dependency issues.
+These
+                                      likely indicate a problem but in some cases may not prevent a workflow from successfully executing.
+      --galaxy_url TEXT               Remote Galaxy URL to use with external Galaxy engine.
+      --galaxy_admin_key TEXT         Admin key to use with external Galaxy engine.
+      --galaxy_user_key TEXT          User key to use with external Galaxy engine.
       --help                          Show this message and exit.